chijulai/chijulai.github.io/_pages/about.md

 Beyond the technical side, I enjoy collaborating across disciplines — from clinicians and researchers to engineers and business teams — to design solutions that are not only scientifically rigorous but also practically impactful.

 Outside of work, I enjoy working out, playing badminton, reading, and singing.
-Feel free to drop me an email if you're interested in working with me!